Glossary of terms

 The passive is formed with the auxiliary verb to be and the past participle of a verb.
 Its used when the thing you are talking about is more important than the person who is doing it.
 Cars are repaired in this...
 See more

 Most modal verbs dont have a past form, so they form the past with have + past participle.
 For example, My plane must have already left.

 This is the third part of a verb, the past which is used to form perfect tenses and the passive form, for example, I have eaten my dinner; the Prime Minister has been murdered. ...
 See more

 The past simple is the most common past tense.
 For example, I ran down the street

-The present, past and future perfect are formed with the auxiliary verb to be and the past participle of the main verb.
-They are tenses that usually refer to two connecting time periods.
-I have never been to Paris, is an example of the present perfect.
+The present, past and future perfect are formed with the auxiliary verb to have and the past participle of the main verb.
+They are tenses that usually refer to two connecting time...
+See more

 My, your, his, her, its, their, are possessive adjectives.
 For example, I stole her bracelet.

 Prepositions are the words like of, over, on, in, et-cetera, which sometimes give a meaning of place, time or direction, and are sometimes used in a combination with nouns, verbs andadjectives.